chanoknunpha-glitch/protein-fitness-gnn/README.md

-# Structure-aware GNN for predicting TEM β-lactamase variant fitness
+# Protein Fitness Prediction using Sequence–Structure Embeddings and Graph Neural Networks

-Code accompanying the manuscript *"<paper title>"* (submitted to *Scientific Reports*).
+Code accompanying the manuscript *"<Representation Learning for Low-Data Protein 1 Fitness Prediction Using Sequence-Structure 2 Embeddings and Graph Neural Networks>"* (submitted to *Scientific Reports*).

 Each variant is turned into a residue-level graph from a predicted structure and a pretrained MIF-ST representation, then passed through a three-layer `NNConv`